datagrok-ai/public/help/develop/admin/docker-compose.md

 This document contains instructions for running Datagrok on a regular machine via [Docker Compose](https://docs.docker.com/compose/).

 This method doesn't require cloud-based hosting.
-It automatically fetches, configures and runs the required docker images.
+It automatically fetches, configures, and runs the required Docker images.

 If you want to jump-start with Datagrok on your local machine, we recommend this method.
-If you need to manually install PostgreSQL and put Datagrok's working data on a host machine's file system, check [Deployment on a regular machine](deploy-regular.md).
+If you need to install manually PostgreSQL and put Datagrok's working data on a host machine's file system, check [Deployment on a regular machine](deploy-regular.md).